 Service has always been a piece of the College mission.

-Since 1964, nearly 160 Eckerd College graduates have served in the Peace Corps around the globe.
+Since 1964, more than 165 Eckerd College graduates have served in the Peace Corps around the globe.
 Two members of the first graduating class left Florida to serve the Peace Corps in Costa Rica and Guatemala.